wasp-lang/wasp/web/docs/tutorial/07-auth.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers';

-Most apps today require some sort of registration and login flow, so Wasp has first-class support for it.
-Let's add it to our Todo app!

-First, we'll create a Todo list for what needs to be done (luckily we have an app for this now 😄).
+Most modern apps need a way to create and authenticate users.
+Wasp makes this as easy as possible with its first-class auth support.

+To add users to your app, you must:

-- [ ] Create a `User` entity.
+- [ ] Create a `User` Entity.
-- [ ] Tell Wasp to use the username and password authentication.
+- [ ] Tell Wasp to use the _Username and Password_ authentication.
 - [ ] Add login and signup pages.
 - [ ] Update the main page to require authentication.
 - [ ] Add a relation between `User` and `Task` entities.
-- [ ] Modify our queries and actions so that users can only see and modify their tasks.
+- [ ] Modify your Queries and Actions so users can only see and modify their tasks.
 - [ ] Add a logout button.

 ## Creating a User Entity

-Since Wasp manages authentication, it will create [the auth related entities](../auth/entities) for us in the background, that we don't have to worry about.
-However, we still need to add the `User` entity that will help us keep track of which user owns which tasks.
+Since Wasp manages authentication, it will create [the auth related entities](../auth/entities) for you in the background.
+Nothing to do here!

+You must only add the `User` Entity to keep track of who owns which tasks.

 ```wasp title="main.wasp"
 // ...